atindale/sas-batch-executor/readme.md

  └── sasv9.cfg
 ```

+## Configuring

+Depending on your environment you will need to change the following:

+- Location of SAS executable in start_sas.bat

 ## Process

 The job `run_jobs.sas` should be scheduled to execute in the morning and afternoon each day.
 This should be done using whatever scheduling tool is available, such as the built-in Windows Task Scheduler or Cron.